 Santa Rosa is a mid-size city located in Sonoma County, CA, which is home to nearly half a million people.
-Many SRJC students will live in the nearby towns of Rohnert Park, Cotati, Sebastopol, and Windsor.
+Some SRJC students live in the nearby towns of Rohnert Park, Cotati, Sebastopol, and Windsor.
 As you begin your search for the perfect place to live, please keep in mind the distance to campus and your transportation options.

 International student housing options are outlined below:

 Student housing is now available on the Santa Rosa campus!
 Students who will attend SRJC in Fall 2024 can apply for On-Campus Housing beginning on March 1st.
 Call (707) 535-3778 or email email@example.com if you have any questions.

 Our dorm rooms are leased for the full academic year beginning in August.
 New applications for Spring will only be considered on a space-available basis.
 Students admitted for Spring should plan to make off-campus housing arrangements.